 They are what I would call the “unexpected couple”.
 You never expect them to get together.
 When Elphaba first meets him, she can’t stand him.
 He doesn’t make a good impression at first.
 Then the Lion Cub Scene happens, and he softens up a bit.
 You discover that she is starting to fall in love with him, but unrequitedly- you feel like he will always be with Glinda.
 Then he hears all of these rumors spread about Elphaba and knows they are not true.
 He realizes that he loves Elphaba instead of Glinda- so now the unrequited love shifts to Glinda.

 Elphaba and Fiyero may be a young couple, but they are a mature couple.
 It clearly shows during “As Long as Your’e Mine”.
 They do protect each other- after all he protects Elphaba from being arrested, which leads him to possibly being tortured, which leads Elphaba to do spell after spell after spell to protect Fiyero.

 Belle and Beast

 This musical is actually a romance.
 The Beast is actually a human transformed into a Beast after an enchantress discovered there is no love in his heart.
-So she transformed him into a heart.
-The spell would be broken if he will fall in love and will be loved another.
-The love also affected those who lived in the castles.
+So she transformed him into a beast.
+The spell would be broken if he will fall in love and will be loved by another.
+The love also affected those who lived in the castle.